MicrosoftDocs/dynamics-365-fraud-protection/content/evaluate-experience.md

 ## Features

-In addition to the first steps that are outlined on the dashboard, the Evaluate experience in Dynamics 365 Fraud Protection provides features that are described in the following topics:
+In addition to the first steps that are outlined on the dashboard, the Evaluate experience in Dynamics 365 Fraud Protection provides the features that are described in the following topics:

 - [Artificial intelligence (AI) and insights from the fraud protection network](fraud-protection-network.md)
 - [Upload historical data](data-upload.md)